stuxnet147/UpdateSystem/README.md

 ## Usage

-To use the `UpdateSystem`, include the header files and link against the library in your project.
+To use the `UpdateSystem`, include the header files in your project.

 Below is an example of how to integrate and use the `UpdateSystem`: